flexibeast.space - gemlog - 2024-09-23

 It's certainly true that there are potential risks involved in any play which might result in bruising, and it's important that people are aware of those potential risks; hence people's use of the acronym ‘RACK’, ‘Risk-Aware Consensual Kink’.
 That acronym is partly a response to the self-righteousness of the classic acronym ‘SSC’, ‘Safe, Sane and Consensual’; the ‘Consensual’ component is obviously critical, but who gets to decide what is and is not objectively ‘safe’ for any random person, and how about the historical and ongoing nonconsensual power dynamics involved in defining what is and isn't ‘sane’?

-Further: many people claim that being on the receiving end of any impact play at all is ‘self-harm’.
-(Even though such people typically don't actively take issue with the significant injuries that can, and do, result from engaging in contact sports, including sports like boxing.)
+Further: many people claim that being on the receiving end of any impact play at all is ‘self-harm’ - even though they typically don't actively take issue with the significant injuries that can, and do, result from engaging in contact sports, including sports like boxing.
 Such people don't necessarily make a supposedly ‘objective’ distinction between ‘acceptable’ and ‘unacceptable’ levels of bruising; they often feel that it's not possible to ‘really’ consent to any kink play at all.
 And their sort of perspectives - which can be found across the political compass - are one of the things the kink communities have been having to deal with for years.

 So the ‘brave’ writing referenced at the start of this post actually comes across to me as a variant of “the only moral abortion is my abortion”[a]: “they only safe kink is my kink”.